MetaFam/skill-bot/README.md

 The `dot` program must be installed (on Linux and macOS, this is part of the `graphviz` package).
 You can learn more about this format on [Wikipedia](https://en.wikipedia.org/wiki/Graphviz) or on the [official website](https://www.graphviz.org/).

 Additional fonts may be necessary to properly display emojis on Linux.
 Consider installing the `fonts-noto` package.
+Additional fonts for use with graphviz can also be installed via fontconfig (see https://gist.github.com/jacksonpradolima/840b4a20c617204a65b15da61e124bf6).

 A sample installation of dependencies on an Ubuntu distro: